Friday, November 2, 2018

 O God Almighty, be with those who are enduring a nightmare of mistreatment, beatings and abuse.
 I bring their plight to your attention, merciful Father.
 Visit them.
 Soothe their pain.
 Comfort their souls.
 Encourage their hearts.
 May your face shine upon them.

 In prayer I ask you to wake up the Church around the world to pray for persecuted believers and come to their assistance.
-Christians who occupy influential positions could act to alleviate the pain of our suffering brothers and sisters.
-Father, help them to not be silent.
+May Christians who occupy influential positions act to alleviate the pain of our suffering brothers and sisters.
+Help them, Father, not to remain silent.
 Move them to respond to the tragedy of the persecuted Church.

 Your healing will quickly appear… the glory of the LORD will be your rear guard. …you will call, and the LORD will answer; you will cry for help, and he will say: Here am I. …your light will rise in the darkness, and your night will become like the noonday.
 The LORD… will satisfy your needs in a sun-scorched land and will strengthen your frame.
 You will be like a well-watered garden, like a spring whose waters never fail (Isaiah 58:8-11, NIV).